View the current Internet Archaeology editorial policy.

 The APC enables us to ensure the long-term sustainability of the journal.
 Considering that authors can deposit all manner of digital data and formats (of any size and quantity) and that the journal undertakes to archive every element in each publication, we believe that the APC offers good value.

 In the UK, if your research is funded by one of the Research Councils e.g. AHRC, ESPRC, NERC then APCs can usually be covered via your University's central open access funds (also known as the block grant.
 Just ask your institutional librarian for more details).
 Note that these funds are often capped (at c.£2000) so may not cover the costs of a richer publication (e.g. a longer, more complex article or monograph, but also articles with interactive components, GIS or searchable database).
 This is why we recommend that you include costs, including the preparation of data for publication but also the work involved in its publication, in your grant application as a Directly Incurred Other Cost.

 Researchers may also have access to other publication funds at department level.
 In our experience, it is always worth asking!

 If you are considering applying for a research grant, then please talk to us first to get an estimate.
 Publication costs like monograph and data publication costs are usually permissible in grant applications (but such funds are infinitely harder to find later on if they are not included in the initial application).

-For non-academic authors, the BAJR Funding Sources guide or the International Funding Directory may provide other archaeological organisations that may help support publication costs.
+For other/non-academic authors, the BAJR Funding Sources guide or the International Funding Directory may provide other archaeological organisations that may help support publication costs.
 In the UK, for developer-funded projects, the WSI (Written Scheme of Investigation) should include the publication plans, and the scope and attendant costs of publication should be clearly stated.
 The journal Editor will happily provide costs to authors for this purpose.
 Note that in Scotland, publication should be costed for and built into assessment or project designs.